yangshutingg/dsa4264/README.md

 pip install -r dashboard/requirements.txt
 ```

-## How to Run the Interactive Streamlit Dashboard
+## Running the Interactive Streamlit Dashboard

-To visualize the analysis results, you can run the interactive Streamlit dashboard.
-If you are in the root directory of the project:
+To view the analysis results interactively, launch the Streamlit dashboard from the project’s root directory:

 ```bash
 cd dashboard